Miniband Generation by Surface Acoustic Waves

+Fig.~\ref{fig: Cv} shows $C_v$ of the highest valence miniband as a function of $\lambda$ and $m$ for $P=1$~W/m.
+At short wavelengths $C_v=0$, but increasing $\lambda$ drives sequential band crossings where $C_v$ first reaches $-1$ and subsequently changes value multiple times as additional inversions occur.
+While we focus on the highest valence miniband, similar gap closings also appear in more remote bands.
+A topological valley Hall response requires that the indirect gap remains positive across the mBZ; an example for $m=20$~meV is shown in the inset of Fig.~\ref{fig: Cv}.
+Finally, although occupations are set by lab-frame energies rather than quasienergies, this distinction is negligible for massive graphene.

-The oscillatory behavior of the energy gap $E_g$ as a function of $\lambda$, depicted in Fig.~\ref{fig: Cv}b, appears for all values of $m$ and $P$.
-Gap closings often occur near the $\Gamma$ and $M$ points but are not restricted to high symmetry points.
-The value of $E_g$ for small $\lambda$ up to the first gap closing is approximately captured by a minimal ten-band model, which retains only the four nearest-neighbors on the K-lattice for each momentum in the mBZ.
-As shown in the Supplementary Information~\cite{Note1}, this model predicts the first gap closing at $g_c=\sqrt{\lp v q \rp^2 + m^2-\Omega^2}$.
+The oscillatory behavior of the energy gap $E_g$ versus $\lambda$, shown in the inset of Fig.~\ref{fig: Cv}, appears for all values of $m$ and $P$.
+For small $\lambda$, up to the first gap closing, $E_g$ is well described by a minimal ten-band model that retains only the four nearest neighbors on the K-lattice for each momentum in the mBZ.
+As shown in~\cite{Note1}, this model predicts the first gap closing at $g_c=\sqrt{\lp v q \rp^2 + m^2-\Omega^2}$.

-As the wavelength of the SAW increases, the mBZ shrinks and the minibands become increasingly dense.
-One might expect a trivial folding of the massive-graphene spectrum at large wavelengths, where the superlattice potential becomes nearly uniform on atomic scales.
-On the contrary, as illustrated in Fig.~\ref{fig: dense bands}, flat well-separated minibands emerge for specific points in the $\lambda$-$P$-$m$ parameter space.
-This counterintuitive result stems from the wavelength dependence of the piezoelectric coupling $g_{\mathrm{PE}}$.
-Unlike the deformation potential, which scales as $1/\sqrt{\lambda}$, the piezoelectric coupling increases with $\lambda$, simultaneously shrinking the mBZ and enhancing coupling.

-The large $\lambda$-$m$-$P$ parameter space gives rise to very different types of band structures.
-For large mass value the energy dispersion near the Dirac point flattens.
-The folding on the spectra to the mBZ can then yield a sequence of highly atomic-like flat bands.
-For the parameters used in Fig.~\ref{fig: dense bands}a the bandwidth of the minibands near charge neutrality is below $1$~meV.
-Non-zero values of $C_v$ emerge also away from the neutrality point as illustrated in Fig.~\ref{fig: dense bands}b, however these typically appear in more dispersive minibands.